front-commerce/developers.front-commerce.com/source/docs/advanced/theme/analytics.md

 title: Analytics
 ---

-Most e-commerce website need full blown analytics to better understand their users and adapt their shops to their customers needs.
-But it can often be tedious to manage when you have many trackings to manage.
+Most e-commerce website need advanced analytics to better understand their users and adapt their shops to their customers needs.
+But it can often be tedious to maintain when you have many trackings to manage.

 In Front-Commerce, we use [`analytics.js`](https://segment.com/docs/sources/website/analytics.js/).
 It is a library created by [Segment.io](https://segment.com/) that aims at decoupling the tracking settings from the event.